zag82/laz-proj/README.md

 # laz-proj
-Drawing accurate plans and scemes in 2d
+Drawing accurate plans and schemes in 2d